 We’re all in this together, and promise together we will shine.

-We are showing our respect for the health of your family by wearing a mask at all indoor facilities you may visit and outdoors when social distancing is not possible.
-We respectfully ask you do the same for our families by wearing your favorite mask.
-Smuggs will provide masks on the tables at the entry of our public buildings.
-Effective August 1, 2020, VT State Governor Phil Scott has made masks mandatory in indoor and outdoor public settings where 6 feet of space between people is not possible, with limited exceptions.
-This requirement will apply to everyone over the age of two-years, except when eating, drinking, exercising or participating in strenuous activity.
-Additionally, those with medical reasons not to wear a mask will also be exempt; no written documentation will be required in order to preserve the medical privacy of individuals.
-We thank you in advance for following these guidelines.
+We are showing our respect for the health of your family by wearing a mask at all indoor facilities, as well as base areas, lift lines, and any other public spaces unless eating or drinking.
+We respectfully ask you do the same for our families by wearing your favorite mask everywhere except when seated with your traveling party, or while eating or drinking.
+Smugglers' will provide masks on the tables at the entry of our public buildings.
+Effective August 1, 2020, VT State Governor Phil Scott has made masks mandatory in all indoor and outdoor public settings at our beloved ski areas.

 We have taken enhanced health and safety measures--for you and your family, our other guests, and our employees.
 All persons are required to follow all posted instructions while vacationing at Smugglers’ Notch Resort.